chriss1245/movie_theather/README.md

  - Projection views for all existing projections with an individual graph to represent the taken and available seats.

 From a security stand point:
- - Included flask_talisman wrapper to ensure security that fits the needs of the webpage, control security protocols only allows upload of images from any origin, we also disallow the usage of the microphone and geolocation among other things.
+ - Included flask_talisman extension to ensure security that fits the needs of the webpage, control security protocols only allows upload of images from any origin, we also disallow the usage of the microphone and geolocation among other things.
 We kept the HTTP  headers kept with default options.
 Reference: https://github.com/wntrblm/flask-talisman/blob/main/README.rst
  - Included flask_seasurf library to protect against cross-site request forgery.
 Reference:https://flask-seasurf.readthedocs.io/en/latest/

 Reservation-wise: